Accountability (Part one) and the Nature of Sin

 Sin is a universal aspect of human experience and affects every individual at various points in life.
 The journey toward understanding sin and taking accountability for our actions is essential for genuine spiritual growth.
 Frequently, we find ourselves defending our failures by blaming outside influences, often echoing phrases like, “The devil made me do it.”
 However, the teachings of Scripture enlighten us about the true nature of sin and emphasize our responsibility for our choices.

-James 1:13-15 reminds us that temptation does not
+reminds us that

-tempted, I am tempted of God: for God cannot be tempted with evil,
+no man say when he is tempted, I am tempted of God: for God cannot be

-neither tempts he any man: But every man is tempted, when he is drawn
+tempted with evil, neither tempts he any man: But every man is

-away of his own lust, and enticed.
-Then when lust hath conceived, it
+tempted, when he is drawn away of his own lust, and enticed.
+Then

-brings forth sin: and sin, when it is finished, brings forth
+when lust hath conceived, it brings forth sin: and sin, when it is

-This passage urges us to examine ourselves deeply, promoting an
+passage urges us to examine ourselves deeply, promoting an

 understanding that we are enmeshed in our own making rather than